gartenschlaefer/pixel_animal_ml/README.md

 git clone git@github.com:gartenschlaefer/pixel_animal_ml.git
 ```

-2. Create a virtual environment for python and activate it:
+2. Create a virtual python environment and activate it:
 ```bash
 python -m venv "path/to/your/environment" source "path/to/your/environment/bin/activate"
 ```

-3. Go to the project folder and install requirements:
+3. Go to the project folder and install the requirements:
 ```bash
 cd pixel_animal_ml
 pip install -r requirements.txt
 ```

 ## Usage
-Read the assignment sheet `assignment.pdf`.
-Only modify and run each task file as requested, e.g.:
+Read the assignment sheet `assignment.pdf` beforehand and modify and run the task files (python files starting with "task"), e.g.:
 ```bash
 python task0_start_here.py
 ```